nibix/OpenSearch/sandbox/plugins/parquet-data-format/pme-key-management.md

 6. Derive the file key using the v1 algorithm.

-7. Pass the derived `pmeFooterKey` to parquet-rs `FileDecryptionProperties`.
+7. Pass the derived `pmeFooterKey` to the native Rust/DataFusion layer (`FileDecryptionProperties`).
+Java does not hold a `resolveFooterKey` API in `PmeContext` — key material for the read path is supplied to DataFusion when the reader is initialised.

 8. Best-effort zero temporary key material, or release it through a scoped cache.